Skip to content

 So, you just got married.
 Congratulations!
 We hope married life is treating you well.

 If you’ve been living together for a while, you might already have a joint bank account, but have you thought about a joint health insurance policy?
-Sure, it’s probably not your first priority after the wedding, but Couples Health Insurance is definitely worth considering.
+Sure, it’s probably not your first priority after the wedding, but Health Insurance when you’re married is definitely worth considering.
 Before you and your partner join your Private Health Insurance together in holy matrimony, here’s what you need to know.

 A,Newlywed,Couple,Is,Driving,A,Convertible,Retro,Car,On